 Students are expected to attend all scheduled classes and activities.
 Face-to-face learning is a valued part of the curriculum.
-In the event of an absence or tardiness, it is the student's professional responsibility to notify the Assistant Deans of Student Affairs and to the appropriate faculty member.
-If an absence, lateness, or early departure is anticipated, it is considered a professional courtesy to discuss this with the appropriate course instructor(s) and the Assistant Deans of Student Affairs is at the earliest possible date.
+In the event of an absence or tardiness, the standardized Time-Off Request process must be followed.
+This process is detailed here: https://westernu.sharepoint.com/sites/CHSNorthwestTOR It is the student's professional responsibility to submit the time off request, which routes to the Assistant Deans of Student Affairs, and to inform the appropriate faculty member.
+If an absence, lateness, or early departure is anticipated, it is considered a professional courtesy to submit the time-off request and discuss this with the appropriate course instructor(s) at the earliest possible date.
 It is expected that students will report unanticipated absences due to illness, accident, or unforeseen event/emergency immediately to the Assistant Deans of Student Affairs and to the appropriate faculty member.
 Unexpected lateness should be discussed with the course instructor as soon as possible.